 Bottom line: While hardly high-performance, the Cat's Meow remains a jack-of-all trades for general purpose backpacking, car camping, extended kayaking trips or when extended poor weather is a possibility.

-The North Face has been making a version of the Cat's Meow sleeping bag since around 1977.
-They've done a solid job at updating this timeless classic over the years, continuing to offer small additional features like glow-in-the-dark zippers and an included compression sack, along with materials to keep it at a respectable weight.
-This versatile, above average synthetic bag is a work-horse of a synthetic bag; it's not outlandishly heavier than most down bags and is lighter than many comparable warm synthetic bags.
-The Cat's Meow is a jack-of-all-trades for general purpose backpacking, car camping, extended kayaking trips or when extended poor weather is a possibility; when completely soaked, its' Heatseeker Pro insulation dried in around a quarter the time of other bags during our side-by-side testing (when compared to treated "water-resistant" down).
+The Cat's Meow is a truly classic sleeping bag that has impressively withstood the test of time.
+The North Face has been making a version of this bag since around 1977, keeping it a robust and reliable choice at an affordable price point.
+Small additional features and upgrades have continued along the way also though, from glow-in-the-dark zippers, an included compression sack, and materials to keep it all at a decently lightweight.
+This versatile, above-average synthetic bag is a work-horse of a synthetic bag; it's not outlandishly heavier than most down bags and is lighter than many comparable warm synthetic bags.
+The Cat's Meow is a jack-of-all-trades for general purpose backpacking, car camping, extended kayaking trips or when extended poor weather is a possibility.
+When soaked, its Heatseeker Pro insulation dried in around a quarter the time of other bags during our side-by-side testing (when compared to treated "water-resistant" down).

 This contender is a 20-degree bag that uses The North Face's proprietary synthetic Heatseeker Pro for insulation.
 The North Face made the change in insulation to their own Heatseeker Pro (from Polar Guard in 2014).
 We don't necessarily think that was for the better, but the new material just works as intended and does pack down slightly smaller.
 This bag easily kept us warm down to 25F; however, during a true 20F or colder overnight low temperature, most folks will need bulk up on the layers they are wearing.